Iterable/iterable-web-sdk/README.md

 :rotating_light: Please note, you won't likely need access to this Axios instance.
 This is reserved for advanced use cases only.

-## I Want to Automatically Show My In-App Messages with a Delay Between Each
+## I want to automatically show my in-app messages with a delay between each

 This SDK allows that.
 Simply call the `getMessages` method but pass `true` as the second parameter.
 This will expose some methods used to make the request to show the messages and pause and resume the queue.